emanfolo/CV/README.md

 #### Any other qualifications

-- ICAEW ACA - Part qualified with 9/15 exam passed
+- ICAEW ACA - Part qualified

 ## Hobbies

-- I'm particularly interested in running and I'm inspired by the ways in which the discipline it provides can help you in other aspects of life
+- Long distance running
-- I'm also really interested in philosophy as I believe its study provides a good way to maintain perspective on the important things in life
+- Philosophy
 - Mindfulness and meditation
 - Cooking and nutrition